Verruca: Diagnosis, Cause and Treatment

 If you experience any active bleeding, treat it like any ordinary cut to avoid the dead skin becoming infected.

-How to Identify a Verruca
+How to identify a verruca

 Check the infected skin to see if it feels firm and rough to the touch.
 A verruca is typically flat and round.
 A plane verruca has a yellow colour.
 You may have a single wart or see a small cluster form around a larger one.
 A cluster is known as a mosaic verruca and can be found on the hands or feet.